 While there’s no such thing as cheap composite decking, the ultimate cost of a composite deck depends on a few things, most of which are in your direct control, giving you the deciding factor in how much your deck will cost.

 - Size of deck – The size and the design of your deck are crucial to coming in under budget.
 The larger your deck is, the more it will cost.
 For instance, if you shave 50 SF off your deck plans, you can save $1,150–$2,000 off the price.

 - Angles of deck corners – The more creative your design is, the more it will cost.
 If your dream deck is the shape of a hexagon rather than a square, all those angle cuts will add to the installation cost at a price of about $60/hour.

 - Structural Obstacles – If the deck is built around trees or other structures, that will add to the cost.

 - Existing Substructure – If you don’t have an existing substructure, posts need to be 4 x 4, joists must be spaced 16” on center, and the wood needs to be pressure–treated lumber.
 This can cost an additional $4 per square foot.

 - Accessories – Built-in lighting or plumbing (for a hot tub or shower) will quickly raise the cost.
 You’ll need to hire an electrician and a plumber for those projects at the expense of $60 to $90 per hour after the service fee.

 - Remove the old deck – removing the old deck and hauling it away.
 A home demolition company can do it for you at $5–$15 per square foot.

-- Grading/Leveling – If your new composite deck needs to be built on level ground, it will cost $300 to $1,000 to have it leveled professionally.
+- Grading/Leveling – If your new composite deck needs to be built on level ground, yard leveling costs $500 to $1,000 for a deck.

 - Time of Year – If you want your deck installed in spring, just like everyone else, you’ll pay premium installation prices.
 If you can wait till late summer or fall, you could very well find a deal on installation costs.